 TSCA Inventory Notification (Active-Inactive) Rule

 The Toxic Substances Control Act (TSCA), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, requires EPA to designate chemical substances on the TSCA Chemical Substance Inventory as either “active” or “inactive” in U.S. commerce.
 To accomplish that, EPA finalized a rule requiring industry reporting of chemicals manufactured (including imported) or processed in the U.S. over a 10 year period ending on June 21, 2016.
-This reporting was completed on October 5, 2018, and was used to identify which chemical substances on the TSCA Inventory are active in U.S. commerce.
+This reporting was completed on October 5, 2018, and was used to identify chemical substances on the TSCA Inventory as active or inactive in U.S. commerce.
 Starting August 5, 2019, manufacturers and processors are required to notify EPA before reintroducing inactive substances into U.S. commerce.
 Manufacturers and processors can notify EPA via a Notice of Activity Form B, found in EPA's Central Data Exchange (CDX).
 Upon receiving such notification, EPA will change the commercial activity designation of inactive substances to active.

 - Read the Federal Register Notice: TSCA Inventory Notification (Active-Inactive) Requirements.